expo/expo/docs/versions/unversioned/sdk/calendar.md

 ### `Expo.Calendar.getEventsAsync(calendarIds, startDate, endDate)`

 Returns all events in a given set of calendars over a specified time period.
+The filtering has slightly different behavior per-platform -- on iOS, all events that overlap at all with the `[startDate, endDate]` interval are returned, whereas on Android, only events that begin on or after the `startDate` and end on or before the `endDate` will be returned.

 #### Arguments